Table of Contents

 The evidence shows that the coffee shop was physically connected to the parking garage, thus “indicates that degree of state participation and involvement in discriminatory action which it was the design of the Fourteenth Amendment to condemn.”

 A single building, erected and maintained with public funds by an agency of the State to serve a public purpose, gave all persons equal rights.
-In contrast, another portion disallowing rights to all but one person is offensive, just because of race.
+In contrast, another portion disallowing requests to all but one person is offensive, just because of race.

 But things are changing.
 In general, the Court has moved to a position that requires the government to have had a significant role in any particular policy or action at issue, regardless of its overall economic or operational relationship with the private entity.

-As a result, in one of its most recent state-action rulings, the Supreme Court stated that newer cases should attempt to distinguish between state action subjected to the Fourteenth Amendment and private conduct (however objectionable).
+As a result, in one of its most recent state-action rulings, the Supreme Court stated that newer cases should attempt to distinguish between state action subject to the Fourteenth Amendment and private conduct (however objectionable).

-The judicial duty is not only to protect an individual’s right to freedom by restricting the reach of federal law and avoiding a State being held responsible for actions it could not control but also preserve the integrity of our system.
+The judicial duty is not only to protect an individual’s right to freedom by restricting the reach of federal law and avoiding a State being held responsible for actions it could not control but also to preserve the integrity of our system.

 However, they must also ensure that constitutional criteria are followed when shown that the State is responsible for the specific conduct at issue.

 The plaintiffs’ allegations establish several facts that bear on the fairness of such an attribution.
-When a challenged unlawful activity results from the State’s exercise of coercive power, when the State gives significant encouragement either overt or covert or when a private actor acts as a willing participant in joint action with the State or its agents, it may be state action.
+When a challenged unlawful activity results from the State’s exercise of coercive power, when the State gives significant encouragement, either overt or covert, or when a private actor acts as a willing participant in joint action with the State or its agents, it may be state action.